chore(deps): update dependency numpy to v1.26.4 #16

 (gh-19226)

-has been removedNumPy cannot be compiled with
+NPY_RELAXED_STRIDES_CHECKINGhas been removedNumPy cannot be compiled with

-anymore.Relaxed strides have been the default for many years and the option was
+NPY_RELAXED_STRIDES_CHECKING=0anymore.Relaxed strides have been the default for many years and the option was

 initially introduced to allow a smoother transition.